OdongAlican/OdongAlican/README.md

 I'm [Sunday Odong](https://odongsunday.netlify.app/), a Full Stack Developer 🚀 from Kampala, Uganda.
 ### About me
 - 🔭 I’m Persuing a full-stack software development course at an online school called [Microverse](https://www.microverse.org/)
-- 👯 I’m software developer at [Learning Dollars](https://www.learningdollars.com/).
+- 👯 I’m a free-lance software developer at [Learning Dollars](https://www.learningdollars.com/).
 - 👯 I’m also looking to collaborate on a couple of open source projects.

 ⚡ **Fun fact:** Before I started programming, I thought it was about binary digits.
 You know, those zeros and ones.
 Hahaha!!.
 A programmer suited the description of a computer or some robot.
 After realizing the content and knowing that one can change the world through programming, I am glad to be one.